 Therefore, don’t miss out things like Vietnam tax credit and incentives.
 And don’t ignore foreign contractor withholding tax (FCWT) which is a tax scheme applicable to foreign entities providing services in Vietnam.

 Good news!
-If you are a tax resident in Vietnam, you will have two legal ways to lower your income tax: Family circumstance deduction and donation deduction.
+If you are a tax resident, you will have two legal ways to lower your tax rates in Vietnam: Family circumstance deduction and donation deduction.